1914 Michigan Wolverines football team: Schedule

-Season summary
+Game summaries

 Week 1: DePauw

 Michigan opened the 1914 season with a 58–0 victory over DePauw.
 Lawrence Splawn ran for two touchdowns, drop-kicked a field goal from the 27-yard line, and averaged 55 yards on three punts.
 Quarterback Tommy Hughitt threw touchdown pass to John Lyons, 20 yards in the air with Lyons running another 35 yards for the touchdown.
 In all, Michigan scored eight touchdowns, two each by Splawn, John Maulbetsch, and Hughitt, and one each by Lyons and Cohn.

 Week 2: Case

 On October 3, 1914, Michigan defeated Case by a 69 to 0 score.
 The game was played in 10-minute quarters at Ferry Field.
 Michigan's touchdowns were scored by Lawrence Roehm (2), John Maulbetsch (2), James Catlett (2), Tommy Hughitt (2), and Maurice Dunne.
 Hughitt also kicked nine points after touchdown.

 Week 3: Mt.
 Union

 On Wednesday, October 7, 1914, Michigan defeated Mt.
 Union 27 to 7.
 John Maulbetsch scored two touchdowns.
 Lawrence Splawn scored a touchdown and kicked two field goals.